Winterthur: Education

 In Winterthur, about 70.7% of the population (between ages 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 The town is renowned for its institute of higher education Technikum, which is the largest school of technology in Switzerland.
-The institute has recently teamed up with schools from Zürich and is now known as Zürcher Hochschule für Angewandte Wissenschaften (ZHAW).
+The institute has recently teamed up with schools from Zurich and is now known as Zürcher Hochschule für Angewandte Wissenschaften (ZHAW).

 The headquarters of the Club of Rome are located in Winterthur.

 SIS Swiss International School maintains a campus in Winterthur.
 International School Winterthur, formerly located in Winterthur, closed in 2015.

 Transport

-Bahnhof Winterthur, the central station, is one of the busiest stations on the Swiss Railway Network with 105,000 passengers a day.
-As the town is close to Zürich, it is served by many trains on the local Zürich S-Bahn network.
-EuroCity services to Munich and regional trains to St. Gallen, Konstanz or Romanshorn also serve the station.
-As well as the Hauptbahnhof, there are nine more stations within the city, called Oberwinterthur, Seen, Grüze, Töss, Hegi, Reutlingen, Wülflingen, Wallrüti and Sennhof-Kyburg.
+Winterthur railway station (Bahnhof Winterthur), the city's principal railway station, is the fifth-busiest railway station on the Swiss Railway Network, with 110,900 passengers per day (as of 2023).
+As Winterthur is close to Zurich, there are frequent rail services between the two cities.
+Winterthur is served by trains of the regional Zurich S-Bahn network (operated by Zürcher Verkehrsverbund, ZVV), but also several long-distance services, both national and international, such as the EuroCity (EC) service to Munich, InterCity (IC) services to Geneva, Bern, St. Gallen and Romanshorn, and InterRegio (IR) services to Konstanz, St. Gallen, Chur and Lucerne.

+Besides the main railway station (Hauptbahnhof), there are nine more within the city limits (ZVV fare zone 120), all of which are served by S-Bahn (S#) trains only (including some nighttime S-Bahn services, SN#):